dhruvThakur203/Crmsoftwareuidesign/replit.md

 - **Public Directory**: `build/`

 ## Recent Changes (December 2, 2025)
-- ✅ Added Tailwind CSS and PostCSS configuration files
-- ✅ Updated Vite config to use port 5000 and bind to 0.0.0.0 for Replit environment
+- ✅ Configured Vite to use port 5000 and bind to 0.0.0.0 for Replit environment
-- ✅ Configured development workflow for webview on port 5000
+- ✅ Set up development workflow for webview on port 5000
-- ✅ Set up static deployment configuration
+- ✅ Configured static deployment (build command and public directory)
-- ✅ Added module type to package.json
+- ✅ Added module type to package.json for ES modules
 - ✅ Updated .gitignore for Node.js projects
+- ✅ Verified application runs successfully with pre-compiled Tailwind CSS

 ## User Preferences
 None recorded yet.

+## Demo Credentials
+The application includes demo credentials for testing different user roles:
+- **Admin**: admin/admin123
+- **RM**: rm1/rm123
+- **Field Boy**: field1/field123
+- **Valuation Analyst**: valuation1/valuation123

 ## Notes
 - The application uses client-side routing via state management (no router library)
 - All documents and forms are stored in the `src/formsection/` directory
 - The UI is fully responsive and uses Tailwind's utility classes
 - Components follow the shadcn/ui pattern with Radix UI primitives
+- Tailwind CSS v4 styles are pre-compiled and included in `src/index.css`